Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 7

 time to give to this book.

-To day several first war vessels
+To day several fresh war vessels

 arrived upon the scene, one of which

-ran through our lines. or files.
+ran through our lines. or files,

 in an exciting manner.